kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 ## Summary

-Currently before a volume is bind-mounted inside a container the permissions on that volume are changed recursively to the provided fsGroup value.
+Currently before a volume is bind-mounted inside a container the permissions on that volume are changed recursively to the provided fsGroup value bu kubelet and SELinux label by the container runtime.
 This change in ownership can take an excessively long time to complete, especially for very large volumes (>=1TB) as well as a few other reasons detailed in [Motivation](#motivation).
-To solve this issue we will add a new field called `pod.Spec.SecurityContext.FSGroupChangePolicy` and allow the user to specify how they want the permission and ownership change for volumes used by pod to happen.
+To solve this issue we will add a new field called `pod.Spec.SecurityContext.VolumeChangePolicy` and allow the user to specify how they want the permission and ownership change for volumes used by pod to happen.

 ## Motivation

 When a volume is mounted on the node, we recursively change permissions of volume before bind mounting the volume inside container.
 The reason of doing this is to ensure that volumes are readable/writable by provided fsGroup.

+Similarly, the container runtime recursively changes SELinux label on all pod's volume that support SELinux.

 But this presents following problems:
  - An application(many popular databases) which is sensitive to permission bits changing